School of Business

 Current UConn Students

 Current University of Connecticut non-business undergraduate students who are seeking admission to business majors, and current business students seeking admission to a business major not at their campus, must submit an application.
-Students seeking admission to School of Business majors have met the following minimum criteria at the time of application:
+Students seeking admission to a School of Business major have met the following minimum criteria at the time of application:

 - Successfully completed, or be currently enrolled at the University of Connecticut in: